Mr David Redhead

 Mrs Justine Moralee

 I have had the honour of being Head Teacher of Kirklevington Primary School since September 2012.
 Prior to this I worked as Deputy Headteacher at Roseberry Primary and Bewley Primary Schools, both large schools in Billingham, following a number of years at Preston Primary School in Eaglescliffe.
 During my career I have taught across all phases (Early Years, Key Stage 1 and 2) and have held various positions of responsibility such as Special Educational Needs Co-ordinator, Team Leader, Subject Leader and Designated Teacher for Child Protection.
 I hold the National Professional Qualification for Headship (NPQH); have an MA in Education; am trained as the Designated Officer for Child Protection and in Safer recruitment.
-I am also a member of Campus Stockton’s Teaching School Alliance as a member of the Research and Development Group and the Initial Teacher Training Group.
+I am also a member of Campus Stockton’s Teaching School Alliance as a member of the Workforce Development Group and the Initial Teacher Training Group.

-At home, I am a mum to a lively 6 year old boy, resulting in spending evenings and weekends at tennis and swimming lessons, reading and helping with homework, as well as visiting parks, zoos and other child friendly activities.
-I enjoy reading, swimming and spending time with friends and family.
+At home, I am a mum to a lively 8 year old boy, resulting in spending evenings and weekends at tennis and swimming lessons, reading and helping with homework, as well as visiting parks, zoos and other child friendly activities.
+I enjoy reading, running, swimming and spending time with friends and family.

 I work with all committees and the Governing Body to determine the strategic direction of the school.

 I have been a governor at the school since 2012 and I am currently Chair of the Finance and Staffing Committee.

 I qualified as a solicitor at the grand old age of 36 and I am currently employed by a local authority as Assistant Director of Governance with responsibility for managing legal, human resources, elections and democratic services teams.
 Prior to that, I worked in various legal roles within the local authority specialising in employment law, litigation and adult social care law.